 When jigging, a slightly shorter rod is recommended.
 With a length between 6’6” to 7’6”.

-When fishing from a small boat which is short of casting space then a shorter rod is better in cramped spaces.
-For a boat fishing road, I again suggest the Okuma Celilo.
+When fishing from a small boat that is short of casting space then a shorter rod is better in cramped spaces.
+For a boat fishing rod, I again suggest the Okuma Celilo.

 Best rod length for trolling?

-Popular length of trolling rods is between 7 to 9ft.
-Longer rods are popular when trolling multiple rods to increase the spread of the lures behind the boat.
+Popular length for a dedicated trolling rod is between 7 to 9ft.
+The Longer length rods are popular when trolling multiple rods to increase the spread of the lures behind the boat.
 The sweet spot seems to be between 7’6” to 8.

-I frequently troll with 6’6″ rods and have no issues.
-So unless you plan on fishing multiple lures at once long rods are not essential.
+Now, a long rod is not required.
+I frequently troll with a fairly standard 6’6″ rod and have no issues.
+So unless you plan on fishing multiple lures at once long rods are far from essential.

-Best trout spinning rod length for kayak fishing
+Best trout spinning rod length for Canoe and kayak fishing?

 The fans of the long rods favor them because the length allows them to move the line across the bow of the boat.
 Allowing the fish to be fought on either side of the kayak.
 The downsides of a long rod when kayak fishing is that netting the trout becomes difficult.